-In both immigrant and non-immigrant visa processes, it’s important for employers to create job descriptions that are detailed and specific enough to help reduce processing delays and unexpected costs.
-Ambiguity or the inclusion of “soft skills” (e.g. “Strong communication” and “enthusiastic collaborator”), can lead to challenges from the government in the form of Requests for Evidence (RFEs) or Audits.
+In the immigrant visa application process, it’s crucial for employers to craft detailed and specific job descriptions to avoid processing delays and unforeseen costs.
+Including vague terms or “soft skills” (for instance, strong communication” and “enthusiastic collaborator”) may result in challenges from the government in the form of Requests for Evidence (RFEs) or audits.

 Specific Duties

-An employer should include 5-7 job duties that detail specific actions, list the technical aspects of the position, and are clear and definite.
-This allows the government officer reviewing the case to easily determine if the job qualifies for the immigration benefit sought.
-Employers can review the Occupational Outlook Handbook or O*NET Summary Report to gain a sense of typical job duties and degree fields required for similar roles.
+Employers should articulate 5-7 specific job duties that outline precise actions, detail the technical aspects of the position, and maintain clarity.
+This helps the immigration officer determine if the job qualifies for the sought-after immigration benefit.
+Employers can refer to resources like the Occupational Outlook Handbook or O*NET Summary Report to understand typical job duties and required degree fields for similar roles.

 Education and Experience

-You’ll then integrate the aspects of the role’s education and experience requirements into the job duties.
-The candidate should be a clear choice for the job without having to state it.
-For example, if the position is for a Marketing Manager, what specific marketing duties will they be performing?
-Ask yourself, is it clear from the duties listed that a degree in Marketing or closely related position would be required?
+Weave education and experience requirements into the job duties.
+The candidate should naturally emerge as the ideal choice for the job without explicitly stating it.
+For instance, if the position is for a Marketing Manager, the job duties should specify the marketing-related tasks, making it evident that a degree in marketing or a closely-related field is required.

 Skills